 Your data is stored on a hard drive, and if you’ve got a mechanical hard drive (most people do), it works a bit like a record player with a spinning ‘platter’ and a needle that reads it.
 Small bumps, liquid, age, surges and overheating can all trigger hard drive failure.
 Along with making your computer unusable, hard drive failure means your data is also lost.
 While sudden breakage might leave you surprised, take note of any strange noises or repeated crashes and back up your data in advance.

 Like a car, your computer needs to be serviced.
-We can check your computer both physically and its software to make its running right and will keep on working for you.
-Give us a call at 555-5555.
+We can check your computer both physically and its software to make sure its running right and will keep on working for you.
+Give us a call at 604-885-2410.